geoffrich/thatconf-slides-2023/slides.md

 so that's really bringing it all together - we're using a form so we make for a more resilient app, but also customizing that to load the minimum data necessary when the data changes
 -->

 ---
 layout: fact
----

-# time for a bit of live coding 🫣

----
-layout: fact